Beauty and Sadness (novel): Origins

-Yasunari Kawabata is quite well known to have an Oedipus complex, a sexual desire towards the parent of the opposite sex.
-He particularly projected this obsession towards young girls.
-This obsession is shown in the form of his literature, which also applies to Beauty and Sadness.
-In addition to his Oedipus complex, the basics of his literature in assumed by critics to be revolved around mysticism, sensualism, and tragedy; All factors present in Beauty and Sadness.
+Yasunari Kawabata's literature often revolved around mysticism, sensualism, and tragedy; All factors present in Beauty and Sadness.

-Kawabata's writing was described by critics to be often filled with allusive imagery and suggestive sensuality.
+Kawabata's writing has been described by critics to be often filled with allusive imagery and suggestive sensuality.
 They also note that his novels would give the readers the feeling of loneliness and sorrow by finishing them off in an often vague manner; leaving the reader much to the imagination.
 Like his other work, Snow Country, Kawabata also incorporated this kind of ending in Beauty and Sadness.
 His writing incorporates the influence of Heian literature to create a story that portrays literature expressionism and realism implied in his choice of words.

 Characters

-Oki Toshio (sub-section)
+Oki Toshio

 Oki is described as a successful novelist in his fifties at the present timeline of the novel.
 Despite the presence of his family, the novelist's loneliness was thought to have compelled him to visit his ex-lover and affair partner, Otoko Ueno.
 However, readers have expressed their curiosity as to whether he is seeking for the love with Otoko of the present, or the passionate love he had inscribed in his own novel to immortalise.
-This is shown through the novel with his entanglement with Otoko's female lover and protegé, Keiko Sakami in whom he saw the Otoko in his memories.
+This is shown through the novel with his entanglement with Otoko's female lover and protegé, Keiko Sakami in whom he saw the Otoko of his memories.

-Ueno Otoko (sub-section)
+Ueno Otoko

-In the present timeline, Otoko is written as a successful painter in her 30s, living with a female lover and protegé, Keiko Sakami.
-Her art is often described in the novel as a result of her miscarriage after her affair with the older married Oki, in which her baby was born prematurely, where her art was noticed to have some sort of depiction of a baby in one way or another that critics have interpreted to depict grief and longing.
+In the present timeline, Otoko is described as a successful painter in her 30s, living with a female lover and protegé, Keiko Sakami.
+Her art is often recounted in the novel as a result of her miscarriage after her affair with the older married Oki, in which her baby was born prematurely, where her art was noticed to have some sort of depiction of a baby in one way or another that critics have interpreted to depict grief and longing.
 When meeting Oki for the first time, she was hesitant to be alone with him, and would instead send her lover to meet and escort Oki away.
-Although her relationship with Keiko was described as those of lovers, readers have noticed that there were never any explicit description of intimate moments between the two women outside of the indication that they share a bed together.
+Although her relationship with Keiko was revealed to be that of lovers, readers have noticed that there were never any explicit description of intimate moments between the two women outside of the indication that they share a bed together.
 Instead, Otoko's homosexuality was rationalised in the novel as being the result of her past trauma.